wiremock/wiremock/docs-v2/_docs/response-templating.md

 The boolean constructor parameter indicates whether the extension should be applied globally.
 If true, all stub mapping responses will be rendered as templates prior to being served.

 Otherwise the transformer will need to be specified on each stub mapping by its name `response-template`:

-Command line parameters can be used to enable templating when running WireMock [standalone](/docs/running-standalone/#command-line-options).

 ### Java